Skip to content

 # reasonable range) as a proxy for ambient.

-self._cooldown_ambient_baseline: Dict[str, Optional[float]] = {
+self._cooldown_ambient_baseline: dict[str, Optional[float]] = {

 "bed": None,